mjberg/reading-and-writing/_pages/02_readings.md

 permalink: /readings/
 ---

-  Books read.
-If notes available see link.
+  A running list of books I've read over the last few years for memory.
+More recently I've begun adding notes for select books.
+If notes are available see link.

   **OS & Leadership**